Flying Buffalo: History

 In 1980, the company stated that it had more than 3,000 players worldwide.
 The staff reached its largest size of over 21 employees in 1983.
 The company also ran a gaming store at various locations in Tempe, Arizona until 1985.
 In 1985, Flying Buffalo reached a milestone, assigning its 10,000th account number.
 The company noted that, although account No. 1 went to its founder, Rick Loomis, account No. 10,000 went to a customer from Athens, Alabama.

 In 1992, the fiction book Mage's Blood and Old Bones: A Tunnels & Trolls Shared World Anthology was published by Flying Buffalo.

-In July 2021, Webbed Sphere purchased Flying Buffalo Inc. and as part of the acquisition, in 2023 Flying Buffalo’s entire line of roleplaying games was taken over by Rebellion.
-Until the acquisition, Flying Buffalo had been the oldest pen-and-paper role-playing game publisher still in operation (following the dissolution of TSR in 1997).

-The PBM games were not included in the sale and a separate company, Rick Loomis PBM Games, continues to run nine PBM games originally published by Flying Buffalo, including Heroic Fantasy, Nuclear Destruction, Starweb, and others.
+In July 2021, Webbed Sphere purchased Flying Buffalo Inc. Prior to the acquisition, Flying Buffalo was the oldest pen-and-paper role-playing game publisher still in operation (following the dissolution of TSR in 1997).
+The PBM games were not included in the sale.
+A separate company, Rick Loomis PBM Games, continued to run nine PBM games originally published by Flying Buffalo, including Heroic Fantasy, Nuclear Destruction, Starweb, and others.

-In May 2023, Rebellion Unplugged acquired all of Flying Buffalo's RPG products.
+In May 2023, Rebellion Unplugged, the role-playing game subsidiary of the video game company, Rebellion Developments, acquired all of Flying Buffalo's RPG products.
 The company announced its intention to continue to offer digital versions of these products, including Tunnels & Trolls.
+In March, 2026, Rebellion debuted a crowdfunding campaign to fund development of Tunnels & Trolls: A New Age.
+The campaign succeeded in their funding goals; Rebellion Unplugged announced a 2027 release for the new edition.